ZebraDevs/LinkOS-iOS-Samples/ZebraPrinterBLEDemo/README.md

 ## Intro
-Zebra printers of ZQ500 series and ZD400 series have both Bluetooth Classic and Low Energy (LE) capabilities.
+Zebra printers of ZQ500 series and ZD400 series have both Bluetooth Classic and Low Energy (LE or BLE) capabilities.
 This ZebraPrinterBLEDemo demonstrates how to scan, connect and send ZPL to a BLE enabled Zebra printer from an iOS device.
+The Bluetooth LE on Zebra printer acts as a peripheral.
+A BLE central device needs to connect to the printer first before it starts to discover the services and characteristics.

-To query if Bluetooth LE is enabled or not, use Zebra SGD command below to configure the printer:
+To query if Bluetooth LE is enabled or not on a printer, use Zebra SGD command below through [Zebra Setup Utilities](https://www.zebra.com/us/en/products/software/barcode-printers/zebralink/zebra-setup-utility.html):
 * `!
 U1 getvar "bluetooth.le.controller_mode"`

-To enable Bluetooth LE, use one of the following Zebra SGD commands to configure the printer:
+To enable Bluetooth LE on a printer, use one of the following Zebra SGD commands to enable the BLE on the printer:
 * `!
 U1 setvar "bluetooth.le.controller_mode" "le"`
 * `!
 U1 setvar "bluetooth.le.controller_mode" "both"`